maria-jon/todo/README.md

 # todo

-Todo-app created with Vite and Vue.
+To-do-app created with Vite and Vue as a school project.

 ## Features

-- User can add todo-tasks to app and mark them as done
+- User can add tasks to app, mark them as done, and delete them
 - Todo-tasks are saved in localStorage

 ## Tech Stack